klemensschindler/tomatron/README.md

 # Tomatron
 Simple pomodoro timer in the system tray.

 ## Description
-Tomatron aims to be a simple pomodoro timer with the following features:
+Tomatron aims to be a simple pomodoro timer with the following design considerations:

+The currently implemented functions are:
+- Pomodoro, Small Break, Large Break
 - Timer functions operatable from the system tray
-- Cross-platform (at least Linux and Windows)
 - Completed pomodoro count display
 - Desktop notifications on completed pomodoro/break
+- Pomodoro Pause/Extend functionality for a bit flexibility (not strict pomodoro)

+Tomatron's design focuses on:
+- Being cross-platform (at least Linux and Windows)
+- Being portable (no installer needed)
 - Minimal build dependencies
 - Minimalistic code base
-- Portable (no installer needed)

 The application is heavily inspired by tomighty: http://tomighty.org/.